 Dicamba and Triclopyr are more effective at killing poison ivy than 2,4-D, and both are lawn-safe.
 Search for herbicidal products that contain one or both of these ingredients.
 2,4-D does have some success against poison ivy but is more effective when blended with Dicamba and/or Triclopyr.
 These 3 herbicides are commonly mixed together in commercial weed killer sprays.

-Alternatively, if you don’t have to worry about protecting the grass, you can use a glyphosate-based poison ivy killer.
+Alternatively, if you don’t have to worry about protecting the grass, you can use a glyphosate-based effective poison ivy killer.
 It is also possible to kill poison ivy organically, through repeat mowing or hand-pulling plants.

 If you are spraying your poison ivy with a weed killer, make sure to spray poison ivy only when it is actively growing.
 This makes spring and summer the best times to attack poison ivy.
 Avoid spraying during fall or winter, when dormant poison ivy is less likely to be harmed by the weed killer.